Georgia Republicans sow doubt about Dominion voting machines in 2020 throwback - KESQ

 Multiple individuals, including two former Georgia election officials, still face state-level criminal charges over their alleged roles in the Coffee County breach — which was part of Fulton County District Attorney Fani Willis’ indictment against Trump and more than a dozen co-defendants in her 2020 election subversion case.

+False claims about voting machines in several states are part of special counsel Jack Smith’s criminal prosecution of Trump over his efforts to overturn the 2020 election.
+In a filing from Smith on Wednesday, prosecutors pointed to Trump claiming that voting machines had been manipulated despite being told repeatedly by federal officials that the 2020 election was the most secure in US history.

-During the hearing earlier this week, Harry MacDougald, a pro-Trump attorney for DeKalb County GOP, called multiple witnesses, none of whom were able to provide specific evidence that the Dominion voting systems in Georgia were compromised.
+During the hearing earlier this week, Harry MacDougald, a pro-Trump attorney for DeKalb County GOP, called multiple witnesses, none of whom were able to provide specific evidence that vulnerabilities in the Dominion voting systems in Georgia were exploited in previous elections.
 MacDougald also represents former Justice Department official Jeffrey Clark, who still faces criminal charges in Georgia for his alleged role in attempting to overturn the 2020 election results.
 (Clark has pleaded not guilty and is not involved in the new lawsuit.)

 One witness who testified this week alleged there were “hundreds of vulnerabilities” to the Dominion voting systems but conceded that none were specific to Georgia.